kellenmurphy/shib-idp-docker-wrapper/README.md

 ## Logs

 Jetty logs can be found in `./shibboleth-idp-docker/logs/jetty` and IDP logs in `./shibboleth-idp-docker/shibboleth-idp/logs`.
+The script `tail-logs.sh` will `tail -f` both th`e jetty.log` file and the `idp-process.log` file.

 ---
 # To-do List